Whatever you do, do it on a regular basis.

 Don’t let others intervene but let them get involved

 If you set yourself to do something, make sure you are the only one who sets the rules for what you want to be doing.

 If you want to practice piano every day 30 mins in the morning, but others are telling you it won’t be enough or you have to take breaks every 15 mins, just don’t listen to them.
 Make your own rules!

 After all, it’s the way you see yourself inside that activity.
 And guess what?
 You’re the only one that matters when you’re doing things by yourself.

-Therefore, don’t let others intervene with your schedule.
-But if they want, they can get involved.
-Which means, they can start practicing piano too.
+Therefore, don’t let others intervene in your schedule.
+But if they want they can get involved.
+Which means they can start practicing piano too.

 When it works, don’t try to improve it

 At one point, you will figure out a way in which things are working out for you.

 You will get the expected results and you will feel like that’s the way the things should work.
 Don’t try to improve anything!